astrascalla/website/content/why-airbnb-will-take-over-the-world-with-remote-work/index.md

 <br>

-On top of being able to hire top talent and the death of worker unions, remote work enables cheaper employment (as you can hire a software engineer without having them to be in an expensive place like San Francisco).
+On top of enabling the ability to hire top talent and marking the death of worker unions, remote work enables cheaper employment (as you can hire a software engineer without having them to be in an expensive place like San Francisco).

 <br>